bolderbrush10/SearchlightAssault/programmer-notes.md

   Lots of Big Rocks in the way as a bottle neck
   Need to build landfill to get over moat etc

+- I'm starting to think it'd be easier to just have the searchlights entirely under NPC control Maybe we'll start with that, then make a VS version later

+- Maybe there's a part where players have to break through a wall, and this somehow triggers a wave of construction bots to add combinators / new searchlights

 ### Advertising